AMADE128/MonkStudio/README.md

 - Opengl options (Wireframe Mode, Texture2D, Vsync, Stencil, etc...).
 - Ability to close and reopen menus from the editor.

-## Controls

-- Right click + WASD: Move the camera in it's own axis.
-- Right click + Q/E: Move the camera up or down in it's own axis.
-- Mouse scroll wheel: Move the camera forward and backwards in it's own axis.
-- While selecting a GameObject and holding Alt + left click: Orbit the camera around the GameObject.
-- While selecting a GameObject and pressing F: Focus the GameObject.
-- Key T: Reset the camera (World axis reset).
-- Right click GameObject in the hierarchy: Open GameObject options.
-- Supr while a GameObject is selected: Delete the GameObject.
-- Supr while a resource is selected: Delete the resource.
-- Hold left click in the hierarchy menu: Move GameObjects in the hierarchy (Reparenting).
-- W,E,R buttons: show Move, Scale, Rotate guizmos.
-- Ctrl + N: Generate a new scene (You will be warned to save your current project).
-- Ctrl + O: Opens the explorer window to search for a file and open it.
-- Ctrl + S: Saves the current Scene.
-- Ctrl + Shift + S: Opens the explorer window to save the scene in a desired location.
-- Ctrl + D: Duplicates the selected game object.

-- Play/Stop/Pause and Advance frame: To start a game preview, hit the play button, when you hit the play button, the preview will start, and the play button will be swapped by the stop button.
-Hitting the stop button will stop the game preview.
-Pause button will pause the game preview until you hit it again.
-When having the game in pause, you can advance one frame if you want.
-Also, the buttons and the whole engine will have different UI colors to let the user know that he is in game preview mode.

 ## User Interface